HMS Swordfish (1895): Operational history

 Swordfish was commissioned on 7 March 1900 as tender to HMS Wildfire, flagship at Sheerness.
-She was based at Chatham in 1901, also serving at Sheerness and Portsmouth.
+She was based at Chatham in 1901, while also serving at Sheerness and Portsmouth.
 In April 1902 she had finished a refit at Sheerness, and the following month she was commissioned at Chatham by Lieutenant Julian Walter Elmslie Townsend and the crew of the destroyer Avon, taking that ship's place in the Medway Instructional Flotilla.
 She took part in the fleet review held at Spithead on 16 August 1902 for the coronation of King Edward VII, and was back with the flotilla later the same month.

 While most of the 27-knotters mounted their full armament of 1 × 12 pounder (76 mm) gun, 5 × 6-pounder guns and two 18-in torpedo tubes, Swordfish, owing to concerns about stability, tended to only carry a single torpedo tube.
 By 1905, it was stated by the Rear Admiral (Destroyers), that Swordfish was one of a number of destroyers that were "..all worn out" and that "every shilling spent on these old 27-knotters is a waste of money".
 The ship's speed dropped during service, with maximum speed falling to 18+1/2 kn by 1909.

 Swordfish was sold for scrap to John Cashmore Ltd of Newport, Wales on 11 October 1910 for £1510.